coinspect/learn-evm-attacks/test/Bridges/Wormhole/README.md

 To do this, it uses a [Universal Upgradable Proxy](https://docs.openzeppelin.com/contracts/4.x/api/proxy#UUPSUpgradeable) pattern.

+Proxies have special deployment procedures, triggered by an `initialize` method.
+This method has access-control mechanisms that will, among other things, set the proxy owner to the first address that calls it.

+Unlike Transparent Proxies, in [UUPS](https://eips.ethereum.org/EIPS/eip-1822) the upgrade is handled by the logic implementation, which updates the contract address in the proxy’s storage space.
+This is typically done with the proxy contract calling `upgradeToAndCall`, through a `DELEGATECALL`, which will execute the implementation in the context of the proxy itself.

+The Wormhole [implementation contract](https://etherscan.io/address/0x736d2a394f7810c17b3c6fed017d5bc7d60c077d#code) was left uninitialized after a bugfix had reverted the original initialization.

 When the proxy is not properly initialized, there are serious security implications.
-While the upgrade procedure (`submitContractUpgrade`) is protected by a multi-sig held by its Guardians, these signatures are set by the `initialize` method.
-This procedure is normally protected by a lock, ensuring that this method can only be called once.
-However, the Wormhole proxy was left uninitialized.
+The Wormhole upgrade procedure (`submitContractUpgrade`) has an additional security mechanism, being protected by a multi-sig held by its Guardians.
+These signatures are set by the `initialize` method.
+This method is protected by a lock, ensuring that it can only be called once.

 ``` solidity
     function initialize(address[] memory initialGuardians, uint16 chainId, uint16 governanceChainId, bytes32 governanceContract) initializer public {